Nectarbits

 Known for its intuitive UI-oriented object-based programming, Flutter is the new kid on the block that has been steadily rising in popularity among developers, according to the latest Stack Overflow Survey and Statista.
 Its user interface is just as intuitive as the mobile apps it can help create for developers, with smooth, fluid animations, incredible visual effects, and a consistent native-like experience.

-Google developed Flutter with a shorter learning curve, making it a great choice for people starting out on their journey of cross-platform app development and looking for an intuitive and helpful framework to assist them.
+Google developed Flutter with a shorter learning curve, making it a great choice for people starting on their journey of cross-platform app development and looking for an intuitive and helpful framework to assist them.

 Popular features and benefits of Flutter:-